Handling Your Cyber Security

 While you can never fully eliminate the threat, with some smart planning you can make yourself a difficult target.
 Doing so will drastically reduce your risk of being the victim of a cyber-attack.

-Step 1: Identify risks and potential points of weakness in your setup7
+Identify risks and potential points of weakness in your setup

 This step includes setting up a documented information security policy for each of: